JoacoPeralta99/Mavin-Challenge/README.md

 └── tsconfig.json
 ```

-- **app/api/query/**: Contains the endpoint (route.jsx) that processes the user query and orchestrates the LangChain agent (calls SerpAPI and uses Ollama).
+- **app/api/query/**: Contains the endpoint (route.js) that processes the user query and orchestrates the LangChain agent (calls SerpAPI and uses Ollama).

-- **app/page.jsx**: The main page displaying the query form for the user.
+- **app/page.js**: The main page displaying the query form for the user.

-- **app/results/page.jsx**: The page where the final response from the agent is rendered.
+- **app/results/page.js**: The page where the final response from the agent is rendered.

-- **app/layout.jsx**: Global layout that wraps all pages, importing global styles and setting the base structure (HTML and body).
+- **app/layout.js**: Global layout that wraps all pages, importing global styles and setting the base structure (HTML and body).

 - **styles/globals.css**: Global styles file (including Tailwind CSS) applied across the application.